RedTent/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the Data Science Specialiastions on Coursera
+Repository for the Data Science Specialization on Coursera